grafana/agent/docs/sources/flow/reference/components/loki.source.gcplog.md

 ### pull block

-The `pull` block defines which GCP project id and subscription ID the target reads log entries from.
+The `pull` block defines which GCP project id and subscription ID to read log entries from.

 The following arguments can be used to configure the `pull` block.
 Any omitted fields take their default values.